 |BLM Managed Lands at Castle Rocks CLOSED TO CLIMBING!!
 Castle Rocks State Park lands are OPEN TO CLIMBING MORE INFO >>>|

 Just north of the Castle Rocks sector are the South Hills.
 The South Hills are just that, sage brush and juniper tree laden hills with interspersed towers, slabs, cracks and faces.
 Outlined by two drainages, this area's confines are diverse and spread out.
 Desolated crags and plenty of privacy can be found here as well as plenty of hidden gems.

 This area will typically be very hot in the spring/summer, but shade or sun can be found.
 With so many crags of all shapes and sizes, you can find a wall to fit you needs anytime of the year.
 Expect an approach time of 20 minutes to reach the first and most concentrated crags.

 From the upper Castle Rocks proper parking area walk north/west following well-traveled trails for about 20 minutes.
 Aim for the token feature/pinnacle, The Sorcerer's Stone.

 See individual crags for more specific directions.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for South Hills:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for South Hills: